 "It doesn't matter, it was just a dream," Jon assured himself.

-By the time Jon came downstairs breakfast was ready and laid out on the table: snowberry griddle cakes drizzled with honey, sliced apples, and bacon.
-In addition, there was a single goblet filled with mead (not a whole bottle like he asked, Jon noted in amusement) which Jon downed in one long swallow as soon as he sat down.
-Jordis watched him with knowing eyes but said nothing, only slid a tankard of milk towards him.
+By the time Jon came downstairs, breakfast was ready and laid out on the table: snowberry griddle cakes drizzled with honey, sliced apples, and bacon.
+In addition, there was a single goblet filled with mead (not a whole bottle as he asked, Jon noted with amusement) which Jon downed in one long swallow as soon as he sat down.
+Jordis watched him with knowing eyes, yet said nothing, only slid a tankard of milk towards him.
 They ate quietly, for the most part, only interrupted when Jordis made a few comments about her plan to go up to Castle Dour and find some soldiers to spar with.

 "Ugh, who wants a piece of me now?"

 Jon groaned and dropped his forehead onto the table with a loud thunk as Jordis laughed openly now.
-Lord Carlimund Hail-Hardened was one of the four lords of The Pale; a good man, from what Jon had seen, happily married to wife, Vola, and a bit of a scholar.
-His eldest child, who was also his daughter and heir, Bjanela, was a young woman of six-and-ten.
+Lord Carlimund Hail-Hardened was one of the four lords of The Pale; a good man, from what Jon had seen, happily married to his wife, Vola, and a bit of a scholar.
+His eldest child, an impressive young woman named Bjanela, was his heir and the apple of her father's eye.
 Jon had met her a few times before and, yes, she was lovely and intelligent; but Jon had no interest in marrying her.
 Her or any other of the daughters thrown at him by eager mothers and fathers.

 He went through the letters one by one, sorting them into different piles.
-He got a lot of mail; some business, some personal, some that were in-between the two.
-Most from people he knew, some from people he didn't.
+He got a lot of mail; some business, some personal letters from old friends checking in that all was well, and filling Jon in on the new details of their lives, some that were in-between the two.
+Aranea Ienith told him about the apprentices she was taking under her wing, and asked him to visit soon.
+Borgakh wanted to let him know that she was doing well as a private mercenary and enjoyed the traveling it allowed her.
+Most were from people he knew, some from people he didn't.
 But they all had a reason for contacting him; this was also true of the letter at the bottom of the pile.
 Jon's breath caught when he saw it and the red wax held it closed.

 On the red wax was a very familiar seal, the head of a direwolf.